Flooding is one of the most destructive natural hazards. Learn how to minimize your risk through this flood tips.

 In case there is still standing water, it is practical to wear rubber boots and gloves.
-Switch the electricity off at the breaker box and get all electrical appliances and extension cords up on higher ground to dry them out.
-Be certain your home is structurally safe, which means looking out for broken sharp objects on the floor and anything you might trip over.
+Switch the electricity off at the breaker box and get all electrical appliances and extension cords up on the higher ground to dry them out.
+Be sure your home is structurally safe, which means looking out for broken sharp objects on the floor and anything you might trip over.

 Essential flood tips, all drinking water ought to be either boiled.
 Put through a water purifier or use bottled water.
 Areas that are dry but have been exposed to sewage should be thoroughly washed down using a solution of household bleach and water.
 We suggest a 25% bleach to water solution.

 Another one, toss out all water damaged rugs, particleboard furniture, mattresses, suitcases, food, even photographs and books, and adhere to your local council guidelines for disposal.
 A lot of electrical appliances will not survive if they have been submerged in water.
 Dishwashers, refrigerators and vacuum cleaners are less expensive to replace than repair.
 Make use of rubber gloves and mask when cleaning loose debris, so as not to inhale any toxic particles.